 Javier Iha

 Javier Iha Rodríguez (Cuba, 1991) is a composer, pianist, and pedagogue.
-He graduated in Composition from the University of the Arts (ISA) with a Gold Degree under the mentorship of Maestro Juan Piñera and holds a Master in Management of the Historical-Documentary Heritage of Music from San Gerónimo College, Havana.His creative catalog, with a strong focus on the piano—including concertante works—also extends to chamber music.
-This is evidenced by his recordings Retrato, Escenas Peregrinas—Cubadisco 2021 Award for Chamber Music—and Sounds of Christmas.His musical language is characterized by an eclectic contemporary aesthetic, often inspired by the emotional resonance he finds in literature, visual arts, and everyday life.
-His output spans genres ranging from preludes and fugues, sonatas, and nocturnes, to mariachis and habaneras.
-Each work is grounded in the distinctive qualities of its form to create expressive and unique sonic worlds.He has shared his music at renowned festivals in Cuba and has been recognized with the Conmutaciones Creation Grant (AHS), the Harold Gramatges Composition Prize (UNEAC), and the Musicalia Composition Prize (ISA).
+He graduated in Composition from the University of the Arts (ISA) with a Gold Degree under Juan Piñera and holds a Master’s in Management of the Historical-Documentary Heritage of Music from San Gerónimo College, Havana.His work, with a strong emphasis on the piano—including concertante pieces—also encompasses chamber music, as demonstrated by his recordings Retrato, Escenas Peregrinas (Cubadisco 2021 Award for Chamber Music), and Sounds of Christmas.Iha’s musical language blends contemporary eclecticism with expressive depth, drawing inspiration from literature, visual arts, and everyday life.
+His compositions range from preludes, fugues, sonatas, and nocturnes to mariachis and habaneras, each carefully shaped by the form to create distinctive sonic worlds.
+His contributions have been showcased at major Cuban festivals and honored with awards such as the Conmutaciones Creation Grant (AHS), the Harold Gramatges Composition Prize (UNEAC), and the Musicalia Composition Prize (ISA).

-SOUNDS OF CHRISTMASConnects us with the cultural and spiritual diversity of different peoples around the world through music.
+Connects us with the cultural and spiritual diversity of different peoples around the world through music.
 The remarkable presence of music in human social life and the interpretation of Christmas as a direct bridge to memories, traditions, and the warm festive spirit inspired this album, which emerged like a Christmas star.
-Sounds of Christmas invites listeners to explore diverse sonic identities and savor their rich nuances, using Christmas as a beautiful pretext to connect with a world that sings and resonates.Record label: Ihacomposer, 2024
+Sounds of Christmas invites listeners to explore diverse sonic identities and savor their rich nuances, using Christmas as a beautiful pretext to connect with a world that sings and resonates.

 RETRATOS Y ESCENAS PEREGRINASPresents cycles of pieces with an inseparable dramaturgical interconnection.
 This recording invites attentive listening and contemplation; its greatest treasure lies in its ability to elevate the spirit through a sensitive and precise cohesion between literature and music.Chamber music | Record label: Colibrí Productions, 2019 | CUBADISCO Award, 2021